Label-Efficient 3D Forest Mapping: Self-Supervised and Transfer Learning for Instance Segmentation, Semantic Segmentation, and Species Classification: Results

 \subsection{Instance segmentation results}

-\textbf{Full supervision.} We use the FOR-instance dataset to benchmark the instance segmentation performance across various forest types included in the benchmark dataset, and follow the training and evaluation split as described in the documentation of the dataset.
-The metrics used for evaluation include mAP, AP50, F1-score, precision, recall, commission error, omission error, true positive (TP), false positive (FP), and false negative (FN).
-These results are reported under the fully supervised setting, which provides an upper-bound reference for model performance.
+\textbf{Full supervision.} We use the FOR-instance dataset to benchmark the instance segmentation performance across various forest types included in the benchmark dataset.
+We follow the training and evaluation split as described in the dataset documentation (\cite{puliti_2023_8287792}).
+Specifically, we utilize the designated 21 development plots for model training and hyperparameter tuning (using a 16/5 split for internal validation), and the 11 test plots for final evaluation.